Skip To Main Content

 KDB - PUBLIC’S RIGHT TO KNOW/FREEDOM OF INFORMATION

 The Board recognizes the importance of a well-informed public to the operations of the school unit.
-The Board will comply with all applicable sections of Maine’s Freedom of Access Act.
+The Board will comply with all applicable sections of Maine’s Freedom of Access Act (FOAA).

-A. Public Access Officer.
-The Board designates the Superintendent, and to act in the absence of the Superintendent, the Assistant Superintendent as the Public Access Officer for Regional School Unit 21.
+The Board designates the Superintendent, and to act in the absence of the Superintendent, the Assistant Superintendent, as the Public Access Officer for Regional School Unit 21.
 Both shall complete the mandated training on the requirements of Maine’s Freedom of Access Act.

-Timing of Fulfillment of Request - If the request is denied, the Superintendent/ designee shall inform the requestor in writing within five working days of the request and shall state the reason for denial.
+2. Timing of Fulfillment of Request - If the request is denied, the Superintendent/ designee shall inform the requestor in writing within five working days of the request and shall state the reason for denial with a statutory reference.
 Otherwise, inspection and/or copying may be scheduled to occur within a reasonable period of time following the request at a time that will not delay or inconvenience the regular activities of the school unit.

 3. Summaries of Records The School unit is not required to prepare reports, summaries or compilations not in existence on the date of the receipt of the request.